bhou2/Generating-Cumulative-Distributions-with-Three-Lines-of-Shell-Script/README.md

 # Generating Cumulative Distributions with Three Lines of Shell Codes

 This is a shell script to generate Cumulative Distributions with three lines of codes.
-The Cumulative Distribution function (CDF) of a random variable X refers to the probability that X will take a value less than or equal to x.
+The Cumulative Distribution Function (CDF) of a random variable X refers to the probability that X will take a value less than or equal to x.
 For example, CDF(10) = 80% means that the probiality that X is no large than 10 is 80%.

 It is super to use.